From 67 EUR / 73 USD per persons

-One of the most emblematic monuments of Gdańsk.
+Neptune Fountain - one of the most emblematic monuments of Gdansk.

 Neptune Fountain from the seventeenth century, originally serving as well for residents.

 Water was supplied by buckets to tanks placed on the roofs of the Artus Court and the Main Town Hall.

 In the eighteenth century it was open 3 times a week for one hour.

 Only in the nineteenth century, when connected it to a municipal water supply, water permanently is there.

 Neptune with the face of Marcus Aurelius of the Roman Capitol - so as not to offend devout Protestants - has covered penis with fin of sea horse.

 In modern times, this "fig leaf" was stolen so many times that impatient city authorities changed the material to produce it on the cheap and brittle material, which is not only easy produce but also is worthless...